Rachit150501/VerifyIQ-Customer-Risk-Monitoring/README.md

 VerifyIQ is a customer risk monitoring and transaction analytics project built using synthetic KYC and transaction data.

-The objective of this project is to analyze customer behavior, identify risky entities, and detect suspicious transaction patterns through structured SQL analysis.
+The objective of this project is to analyze customer behavior, identify risky customers, and detect suspicious transaction patterns through SQL analysis.

-This project focuses on identifying:
+This project focuses on:

-- High-risk customers
+- High-risk customer identification
-- Politically Exposed Persons (PEPs)
+- PEP (Politically Exposed Person) analysis
-- Sanctioned customers
+- Sanctioned customer monitoring
-- FATF / OFAC risk exposure
+- FATF / OFAC risk exposure analysis
-- Suspicious transaction behavior
+- Suspicious transaction detection
-- High-value transaction anomalies
+- High-value customer transaction analysis

 ---